coderade/coderade.io-blog/content/post/js-es6.md

 On this blog, I'll try to review a number of pieces of syntax that were actually released in ES5 or ES2015, but because of the convention of the way people say it are often referred to as being a part of ES2016 or ES7.

-If you read all this post, we can read another ones?
+If you read all this article, we can read another ones?
 Right?
 So many thanks and I see you soon!